APMMDEVS/AuroraCore/docs/examples/basic-usage.md

 # Basic Usage Examples

-This page provides practical examples of how to integrate and use AMMF3-Core in real-world scenarios.
+This page provides practical examples of how to integrate and use AuroraCore in real-world scenarios.
 Each example includes complete, runnable code with explanations.

 ## Example 1: Simple Application Logging